CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 Next we have some **Field Display** options that will affect what and how items are displayed within the contact form.
 Firstly you have the option to turn on or off the display of the following fields **Name**, **Subject** and **Message** and also if they are required.
 If you are using the **Pro** version you will also have two more options **Date From** and **Date To** these will display with a **Calendar** selector next to these fields.
 If you have chosen to display either of date input fields you can also chose the date format to be used.

-The avaliable options coincide with Joomla's standard types such as **LC3**.
+The available options coincide with Joomla's standard types such as **LC3**.
 The **Display Format** option will display an example of the currently acceptable format under the date fields which is handy when JavaScript is turned off on the users computer so they can still input the date manually using the correct format.

 The next option gives **Pro** users the ability to display a **Terms of Service** input field that can also be set to required.
 If you want to display the **TOS**  you will also need to enter an article **ID** in the **TOS Article ID** this is the article that will be displayed in a popup window so users can read before agreeing.
 Next you can chose to display a **Copy Me** field allowing users to receive a copy of the form when they submit it.